History of Irish Americans in Boston: Exodus to the suburbs

 After 1945, a large-scale movement to the suburbs was made possible by the steady upward social mobility of the Irish.

 Boston's politics changed after the war.
 New Deal legislation and federal programs such as the G.I.
 Bill made the local patronage system obsolete.
 Mayor John Hynes got along better with business leaders than Curley had, while Cardinal Cushing reached out to other religious communities.
-The election of president John F. Kennedy was a source of great pride to Boston's Irish Americans, and marked a turning point in their "political consciousness".
-A succession of Irish mayors—Hynes, John F. Collins, and Kevin White—pushed urban renewal projects that contributed to gentrification.
+The election of President John F. Kennedy was a source of great pride to Boston's Irish Americans and marked a turning point in their "political consciousness."
+A succession of Irish mayors (Hynes, John F. Collins, and Kevin White) pushed urban renewal projects that contributed to gentrification.
 As immigrant families assimilated and their children moved to the suburbs, Boston's neighborhoods began to lose their ethnic identities.

-Irish Americans in Boston responded with alarm to news reports of the Troubles in Northern Ireland, some raising funds for the Provisional Irish Republican Army.
+Irish Americans in Boston responded with alarm to news reports of the Troubles in Northern Ireland, and NORAID set up a chapter in the city to raise funds for the families of dead or imprisoned Provisional Irish Republican Army members.
 IRA supporters in the U.S. tended to be politically far to the right of the IRA members themselves.
-In the early 1970s Bernadette Devlin offended IRA supporters in Boston when she said she felt more comfortable with black people in Roxbury than she did with the Irish in South Boston.
-Boston's Irish Catholics tended to be socially conservative, with little interest in the civil rights, opposition to the Vietnam War, and feminist movements.
+In the early 1970s, Bernadette Devlin offended IRA supporters in Boston when she said she felt more comfortable with black people in Roxbury than with the Irish in South Boston.
+Boston's Irish Catholics tended to be socially conservative, with little interest in civil rights, opposition to the Vietnam War, and feminist movements.

-In the 1970s, many of Boston's remaining working class Irish residents became embroiled in the busing controversy.
-To combat the de facto segregation of Boston's public schools, federal judge W. Arthur Garrity Jr. ruled that students must be bused between predominantly white and black areas of the city.
+In the 1970s, many of the city's remaining working-class Irish residents became embroiled in the Boston busing desegregation.
+To combat the de facto segregation of Boston's public schools, federal judge W. Arthur Garrity Jr. ruled that students had to be bused between the white and the black areas of the city.
 South Boston High School was the site of many of the most vocal and violent protests.
-Senator Ted Kennedy supported Garrity's ruling, while Ray Flynn, then serving on the state legislature representing South Boston, opposed it.
-The plan ultimately led to an increase in the dropout rate and a wave of white flight to the suburbs and private schools.
+Senator Ted Kennedy supported Garrity's ruling, but Raymond Flynn, then serving on the state legislature representing South Boston, opposed it.
+The plan ultimately led to an increase in the dropout rate and to a wave of white flight to the suburbs and private schools.
 Meanwhile, local crime boss Whitey Bulger took advantage of the chaos and tightened his grip on South Boston.
-Irish American public figures were prominent on both sides of the issue, and surveys during the 1960s and 1970s found Irish Americans divided on the issue.
-Although many Irish Americans opposed busing, as a group they were more sympathetic to the aims of the civil rights movement than most other white ethnic groups in the country.
+Irish American public figures were prominent on both sides of the issue, and surveys during the 1960s and the 1970s found Irish Americans divided on the issue.
+Although many Irish Americans opposed busing, as a group, they were more sympathetic to the aims of the civil rights movement than most other white ethnic groups in the country.

-In 1992, the Irish-American Gay, Lesbian and Bisexual Group of Boston (GLIB) was barred from marching in the city-sponsored St. Patrick's Day parade in South Boston.
+In 1992, the Irish-American Gay, Lesbian, and Bisexual Group of Boston (GLIB) was barred from marching in the city-sponsored St. Patrick's Day parade in South Boston.
 The group filed suit, and the case made it as far as the Supreme Court, which ruled against them in 1995.